 Diagnosis of familial hyperinsulinism requires genetic testing.
 Before being sent for testing, a physician will typically take a complete medical history.
 Blood and urine testing may be completed in an office or via an outside lab.
 Due to the genetic nature of the disease, parents may wish to undergo genetic testing in addition to affected children.

 Treatment of familial hyperinsulinism is focused on controlling blood glucose levels and preventing brain damage.
 Brain damage may result if blood glucose levels remain low of extended periods or if blood glucose levels drop frequently.
 When the condition is initially diagnosed, patients may be given intravenous glucose to bring glucose levels back to a safe level.
 After normalizing glucose levels, patients may be treated with dietary changes and prescription medications to control insulin release.
 In rare cases, pancreatic resection may be required.
-Pancreatic resection involves removing all or part of the pancreas.
+A pancreatic resection involves removing all or part of the pancreas.

 If familial hyperinsulinism is treated early, the condition can be managed for a lifetime with no decrease in life expectancy.
 If the condition is not treated it can be fatal.